Mebu98/portfolio_website/README.md

 - Motivation...
 - Changing ENV variables during runtime.
 - The usual CSS and having things play nice with each other.
+- Developing for a mobile friendly viewing experience.
 -

 ## Plans for the future & ideas